jinghuazhao/Computational-Statistics/README.md

-# MathStatPackages
+# CompStat

-This repository will collect information on the various mathematical libraries and statistical packages
+Resource for computational statistics.

+The temporary list will relate to the following libraries/packages.

 * Armedillo
 * boost